plunify/InTime-Quartus/scripts/intime/README.md

 A more detailed version of the Tcl reference for InTime can be found at this [link](https://docs.plunify.com/intime/flow_properties.html)

 2. `Configuration` folder contains sample scripts to setup and configure your InTime environment.
-Be sure to run them to setup the Vivado tools in InTime before using InTime.
+Be sure to run them to setup the Vivado tools before using InTime.